DasSkelett/sapl/README.md

 ## What are the prerequisites?

 You need the [VLC Media Player by VideoLAN](http://www.videolan.org/vlc/) installed, especially the `cvlc` command is used here.
-Try this `cvlc --version` to see if it is available on your system.
+Try `cvlc --version` to see if it is available on your system.
 You need [youtube-dl](http://ytdl-org.github.io/youtube-dl/) installed.
 Make sure you are running the latest version (`youtube-dl -u`), it's really important!

 ## How does it work?
 1) `sapl add "<songname>"`